-Use the following tables to determine if the station you plan to fish requires additional considerations: https://www.iphc.int/uploads/pdf/fiss/2023/iphc-2023-fiss-catchtables.pdf
+Use the following tables to determine if the station you plan to fish requires additional considerations:

+IPHC-2025-FISS-Tables-and-Maps-Rev 1.pdf

-2. GEAR
+2. Gear

 This section provides gear specifications.
 Meeting the discussed standards below is key.
-Crucifiers MUST NOT BE USED or PRESENT on any vessel conducting work for the IPHC.
+Crucifiers must not be used/present on any vessel conducting work for the IPHC.